By Oliver Lazenby

-Thompson didn’t say why the county hadn’t reached deals with the remaining property owners, but he did say they are
+Thompson didn’t say why the county hadn’t reached deals with the remaining property owners, but he did say they are still negotiating.

 Earlier this year, county special programs manager Roland Middleton said sticking points in the negotiations included details such as park benches, access ramps and stairs.

 The $11.5 million project will also include a pedestrian walkway and bike path on top of and next to the berm on a 1.6-mile stretch of Birch Bay Drive.
 Birch Bay Drive is already popular with walkers and bicyclists.

 The county still expects construction to happen in two phases over a two-year period.
 In the first year, between September and May, a contractor would: